What To Expect

 - Plexiglass barriers will be used to separate staff and guests at multiple touchpoints throughout the resort.

 - The chairlift will load family units/groups that are together, or with only one or two people if they are not in a group together.
 Guests will be guided to stand at distanced space intervals as they wait for their ride.

-When the resort begins reopening on June 17, will visitors be able to purchase food or beverages?
+ARE visitors able to purchase food or beverages?

 ARE THE TRAILS OPEN TO HIKING?